-Climate Change and Long-Horizon Portfolio Choice: Combining Theory and Empirics
+Climate Change and Long-Horizon Portfolio Choice: Combining Insights from Theory and Empirics

-Keywords: climate change, long-run risk, prior beliefs, portfolio choice, uncertainty
+Keywords: climate change, long-run risks, prior beliefs, optimal portfolio choice, uncertainty

 Suggested Citation: Suggested Citation